 Continued support to GWSP is justified.
-GWSP supports the single largest knowledge generating platform on water and sanitation in the world, and GWSP could provide access to a wealth of knowledge and analytics relevant for Danish Embassies in support of project development, to influence priorities and policy development and strategic sector coordination; to improving project implementation for DSIF, NGOs and public water utility companies and to identify opportunities for the Danish private sector suppliers, contractors, consultants.
+GWSP generates a wealth of knowledge and analytics on water and water related issues.
+Through GWSP, Danish Embassies will have access to this information in support of project development, to influence priorities and policy development and strategic sector coordination; to improving project implementation for DSIF, NGOs and public water utility companies and to identify opportunities for the Danish private sector suppliers, contractors, consultants.

-The support is justified against the OECD-DAC evaluation criteria19 as follows:
+The support is justified against the OECD-DAC evaluation criteria as follows:

-Relevance: "The world is not on track to achieve SDG 6" according to the latest Summary Progress Update 2021: SDG 6 - water and sanitation for all, July 202120 and working towards SDG 6 is seen as sluggish, uncoordinated, with insufficient financing and in some areas, progress has even been reversed.
+Relevance: "The world is not on track to achieve SDG 6" according to the latest Summary Progress Update 2021: SDG 6 - water and sanitation for all, July $2021^{25}$ and working towards SDG 6 is seen as sluggish, uncoordinated, with insufficient financing and in some areas, progress has even been reversed.
 At the same time global warming is happening at a faster pace than previously projected.